 However, no data transmission over the internet can be guaranteed to be 100 per cent secure.
 While we strive to protect your personal information, it is not possible to guarantee or warrant the security of information sent over the internet.
 Once we receive your information, we endeavour to ensure its security on our systems.
 If you are concerned about internet security, you can contact us by telephone, email or post.
-However, we may send information within EnergyAustralia (including to third party service providers), including over the internet.
+However, we may send information within EnergyAustralia and to third parties, including over the internet.